Coronavirus spreads for first time in U.S., CDC says

 The husband of one of the patients in the U.S. with coronavirus has also been diagnosed with the illness — the first evidence that the new virus has spread person-to-person in this country, the Centers for Disease Control and Prevention reported Thursday.

 The couple lives in Chicago.
-The wife had been caring for her father while on a trip to Wuhan, China earlier this month.
+The wife had been caring for her father in Wuhan, China, earlier this month.
 Wuhan continues to be the epicenter of the outbreak that's now sickened upward of 8,000 people.
 At least 170 people have died, all in China.
 The woman's husband had not traveled to China.

 Full coverage of the coronavirus outbreak